 To be eligible for admission, applicants must meet the following criteria:

-- Must possess a valid Social Security card or an Individual Taxpayer Identification Number (ITIN) to allow for a background check and eligibility for NCLEX licensure upon program completion.
+• Must possess a valid Social Security card or an Individual Taxpayer Identification Number (ITIN) for eligibility for licensure upon program completion.

-- All science prerequisites must be completed with a grade of C or better
+• All prerequisites must be completed with a grade of C or better.

 All eligibility requirements must be met and documented before submission of your application.
 It is strongly recommended that applicants meet with a counselor before applying to confirm they meet all eligibility criteria.